 Yes, the following features will be occasionally added over time (still work in progress)

-– Section where women can place their personal blogs and websites (additional exposure of Polynesian talent) I.E. Polynesian photographers, Polynesian makeup artists, Polynesian bloggers, Polynesian business owners, Polynesian doctors etc. So if you know anyone Poly LDS sister who want to network or market their talents online please send a private message on PACIFIC LDS WOMEN Facebook group or email to firstname.lastname@example.org.
-Lets encourage our Poly sisters to get their work out in the world! – Refer to Polynesian Talent Menu Tab above.
+– Section where women can place their personal blogs and websites (additional exposure of Polynesian talent) I.E. Polynesian photographers, Polynesian makeup artists, Polynesian bloggers, Polynesian business owners, Polynesian doctors etc. So if you know anyone Poly LDS sister who want to network or market their talents online please email email@example.com.
+Lets encourage our Poly sisters to get their work out in the world!
+CHECK THIS SPACE!

 FAQ 6a: How is this going to work?

-- FOR 2016, Every MONTH there will be at least one new story featured on the blog, this number will vary.
+- There will stories featured on the blog spontaneously, this number will vary.
 Each story will be shared to the PACIFIC LDS WOMEN Facebook group and page.

 - Although the main feature are the stories, occasionally overtime, additional features will be posted to the blog.

 - Anytime during the week on the Facebook Group, sisters are most welcome to post questions, articles, quotes or personal impressions that could benefit our sisters.
 Before you post anything ask yourself ‘will this help a sister strengthen her commitment to Jesus Christ?’
 We have enough negativity going on all around us, so lets strive to collectively create a wholesome safe environment for each other.
 REMEMBER this is a fun interactive way and another resource to share the gospel.

 FAQ 7: What’s in it for you Poly sisters?